 Soya Camerounaise

-Thinly sliced beef rubbed in a peanut-and-spice rub (suya-style soya spice with peanut, garlic, ginger, chili, ginger, paprika), threaded on skewers, and grilled over hardwood charcoal until crusty and chewy — Cameroon's northern Sahel-Fulani street food.
+Thinly sliced beef rubbed in a peanut-and-spice rub (suya-style soya spice with peanut, garlic, ginger, chili, paprika), threaded on skewers, and grilled over hardwood charcoal until crusty and chewy — Cameroon's northern Sahel-Fulani street food.
 Brushed with vegetable oil during grilling; served with raw onion-tomato salad and chili powder for dipping.
 Sold from braziers from Garoua to Yaoundé.

 Slide a chunk of soya off the skewer — the surface is char-crusted, the interior chewy-tender, every fiber coated in spiced peanut.
 The peanut adds an unmistakable nutty depth that ordinary grilled beef can't match; ginger and chili build heat; nutmeg adds warmth.
 Each bite finishes with the toasted-peanut crunch left in the mouth.
 Pair with onion-tomato salad — the acidity and crunch cut through the rich meat.
 Cold beer alongside.